Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Abstract

 \section{Abstract}

-Many modern manufacturing companies have evolved from a single production site to a multi-factory production environment that must handle both geographically dispersed production orders and their multi-site production steps.
-The availability of a range of machines in different locations capable of performing the same operation and shipping times between factories have transformed planning systems from the classic \ac{JSSP} to \ac{DFJSP}.
-As a result, the complexity of production planning has increased significantly.
-In our work, we use \ac{QA} to solve the \ac{DFJSP}.
-In addition to the assignment of production orders to production sites, the assignment of production steps to production sites also takes place.
-This requirement is based on a real use case of a wool textile manufacturer.
+Many modern manufacturing companies have evolved from a single production facility to a multi-factory production environment that must manage both regionally dispersed production orders and their multi-site production steps.
+The availability of a range of machines in different locations capable of performing the same operation and shipping times between factories have transformed planning systems from the classic \ac{JSSP} to the \ac{DFJSP}.
+Consequently, the complexity of production planning has increased significantly.
+We employ \ac{QA} to solve the \ac{DFJSP} in our research.
+In addition to assigning production orders to production sites, production steps are also assigned to these sites.
+This requirement is based on a real use case of a wool textile manufacturing company.
 To investigate the applicability of this method to large problem instances, problems ranging from 50~variables up to 250~variables, the largest problem that could be embedded into a D-Wave quantum annealer \ac{QPU}, are formulated and solved.
-Special attention is dedicated to the determination of the Lagrange parameters of the \ac{QUBO} model and the \ac{QPU} configuration parameters, as these factors can significantly impact solution quality.
+Special attention is dedicated to determining the Lagrange parameters of the \ac{QUBO} model and the \ac{QPU} configuration parameters, as these factors can significantly impact solution quality.
 The obtained solutions are compared to solutions obtained by \ac{SA}, both in terms of solution quality and calculation time.
 The results demonstrate that \ac{QA} has the potential to solve large problem instances specific to the industry.

-\keywords{Quantum annealing \and Simulated annealing \and DFJSP \and Production planning}
+\keywords{Quantum annealing \and simulated annealing \and DFJSP \and production planning}